wizardone/occupator/README.md

 # Occupator

-Occupator is a gem, handling recurring events in Rails
+Occupator is a gem, handling recurring events in Ruby

 ## Installation